 - Lime citrus oil is generally safe.

-- As with any citrus oil, topical application should be diluted to avoid skin sensitivity.
+- As with any citrus oil, the topical application should be diluted to avoid skin sensitivity.

-- Application should be 12 hours before exposure to sunlight.
+- The application should be 12 hours before exposure to sunlight.

 - Use only high-quality lime essential oil Doterra brand when using internally.